 The cost of Canada travel insurance varies.
 It will depend on things such as the length of your holiday and what you’ll be doing there.
 Travel insurance for Canada can be expensive, because claims costs are higher than in Europe.
-We offer four cover levels to choose from, so we’re sure to have a policy to suit your budget.
+We offer four cover levels to choose from, for both single trips and annual travel insurance, so we’re sure to have a policy to suit your budget.

 What’s the best travel insurance for visitors to Canada?

 You’ll find the highest level of travel insurance for Canada in our Black policies.
 Black level policies cover unlimited medical expenses and up to £10,000 of cancellation costs.
 There’s also no excess to pay if you do need to claim.
 We also offer Gold, Silver and Budget Canadian travel insurance, so get a quote today!